 A Productivity Ninja needs to be both boss and worker.
-Whatever level of the organisation we work in, however many bosses we report to above us, we need to do our own ‘boss thinking’ where we define the work, before we go into ‘worker mode’ to do the work.
+Whatever level of the organization we work in, however, many bosses we report to above us, we need to do our own ‘boss thinking’ where we define the work before we go into ‘worker mode’ to do the work.

 As a leader, if you don’t equip, encourage and enable your people to do their boss thinking, they’ll expect you to do it for them.
 Not only does that put you at risk of decision fatigue and burnout, but the decision making itself becomes too slow and cumbersome for a fast-changing world.

 In a world of uncertainty, where the journey is one that has to be navigated rather than planned and executed, decisions need to be made on an ongoing basis, not just at the beginning, and not just at the top.
 We need all hands- and heads- on deck.

 Our response to uncertainty can often be one of fear.
 Too much ‘unknown’ can tip our brains into defensive, survival mode, where we react to all change – a colleague’s comments, a client’s question or an unexpected outcome – as a threat.